m-shahbaz-kharal/LiGuard-2.x/README.md

 ```bash
 liguard-gui
 ```
+# Usage
 Test an example pipeline:
 1. In the `Configuration` windows, click the `Open` button.
-2. Navigate to `examples/pipelines` and open `sample_pipeline.yml`.
+2. Navigate to `examples/simple_pipeline`, click open, and then click `Apply`.
 3. Explore various functions under `proc` dropdown in the `Configuration` window.
 For example, under `proc/lidar/crop`, check the `enabled` checkbox, and click `Apply` to see the cropped LIDAR data.
 4. Press `left arrow` or `right arrow` to navigate through the frames.
 A list of all key bindings is available [here](docs/visualizer_key_bindings.md).
-5. To save the pipeline, click the `Save`/`Save As` button in the `Configuration` window.
+5. To save the pipeline, click the `Save` button in the `Configuration` window.

-To learn how to create advanced custom pipelines, see [Tutorial: Implementing A Point-Cloud Processing Pipeline](https://m-shahbaz-kharal.github.io/LiGuard-2.x/tutorial_your_first_pipeline.html).
+For more details on pipelines, see [LiGuard Pipelines](docs/liguard_pipelines.md).

 # Documentation
-A documentation for `LiGuard` is available at [GitHub Pages](https://m-shahbaz-kharal.github.io/LiGuard-2.x).
+A detailed documentation for `LiGuard` is available at [GitHub Pages](https://m-shahbaz-kharal.github.io/LiGuard-2.x).

+# Contributing
+We welcome contributions to the `LiGuard` framework.
+Please follow the guidelines below to contribute to the framework:
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and add comments.
+- Write tests for your changes.
+- Run the tests.
+- Create a pull request.

 # License
-Distributed under the MIT License.
-See [LICENSE](LICENSE.txt) for more information.
+MIT License Copyright (c) 2024 Muhammad Shahbaz - see the [LICENSE](LICENSE.txt) file for details.